 Right now when I have a thought or grief that needs to work its way to the surface, there’s no other form of writing that I can get accomplished until I’ve settled my hash emotionally.
 Still, there are some days when nothing gets done until I work that shit out.
 All this has put me in kind of a bind with regard to work, life, health, and happiness.

 Throughout all of this, many friends of mine have reached out to express that they have received comfort or a newfound perspective in the writings/posts/essays related to grief.
 The thought that expressing my personal grief isn’t just helping me, but could potentially be helping or encouraging other people in any way is quite humbling and actually, fills me with hope and even a bit of a sense of purpose.
 But the thought of capitalizing on or benefiting personally from the cause of this grief, especially when it could be helping others, just doesn’t sit well with me.

 I desperately want to continue my own healing and aid others with their grieving or processing, but also continue to make a living as a writer.
-And I think I might have a potential solution.
-What I’m going to do is offer paid subscribers bi-weekly stories or essays that will span the broad array of topics I’m passionate about.
-Outdoors, travel, humor, addiction, love, life, loss, and on down the line, all in my voice and without editorial boundaries or constraints.
+And I think I might have found a potential solution with this platform.
+I plan on putting out weekly stories or essays that span the broad array of topics I’m passionate about.
+Outdoors, travel, humor, addiction, love, life, loss, grieving, healing, and on down the line, all in my voice and without editorial boundaries or constraints.

 So I’m asking you, the world at large, to please subscribe.
 And please share this page with any and everyone else who you think might have an interest or potentially benefit from it as well.
 Thanks for visiting.

 Collecting Sunsets is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.